K3res/eXelion/README.md

                         Use custom XML file with XXE payload

 Special options:
-  -cr, --crawlex        search on the website for XML interaction -crv, --crawlexverbose
+  -cr, --crawlex        search on the website for XML interactions -crv, --crawlexverbose
-                        display all crawled URLs, even if no XML was found -t, --time            give the finish time back
+                        display all crawled URLs, even if no XML was found -t, --time            give the finish time back -drh, --disableResponseHeader
+                        Disable the display of the response header -drb, --disableResponseBody
+                        Disable the display of the response body

 Templates options:
   -st, --showTemplates  show all availible templates